ShakalBhau0001/Employee-Management-System-Using-Java/README.md

 ## 🧰 Prerequisites
 - Java JDK 8 or above
-- Eclipse IDE for Java Developers
+- Eclipse IDE for Enterprise Java and Web Developers
 - Oracle Database or any other relational DB
 - `ojdbc8.jar` JDBC driver
 - **Employee Management System** project source code